radiantlogic-v8/documentation-new/documentation/web-services-api-guide/scim.md

 by-default | The attribute is returned by default in all SCIM responses where attribute values are returned.
 If the GET request "attributes" parameter is specified, attribute values are only returned if the attribute is named in the "attributes" parameter.
 This is the default value. request	 | The attribute is returned in response to any PUT, POST, or PATCH operations if the attribute was specified by the client (for example, the attribute was modified).
 The attribute is returned in a SCIM query operation only if specified in the "attributes" parameter.

-Table 4.6: Attribute Returned Characteristics

-### Importing Schemas
+## Importing Schemas

 If you have an existing schema definition (JSON-formatted), you can import this into the RadiantOne configuration.
 To import a schema:

-1. From the Main Control Panel, click the Settings Tab > Server Front End section > SCIM sub-section.
+1. From the [Classic Control Panel](#classic-control-panel), click the Settings Tab > Server Front End section > SCIM sub-section.

 2. Click the Import Schema button.